It was a particularly pointless but spectacular crime that shook the town, the nation, the world.

-It could not be explained, even though the Earnest Psychologist tried, on TV, to find reason or if not reason then at least rhyme.
-It could not be put to use, even though the Angry Prophet admonished the people for failing to see its hidden purpose; and could it, oh could it ever?—be forgiven.
+It could not be explained, even though the Earnest Psychologist tried, on TV, to find reason for it, or if not reason, then at least rhyme.
+It could not be put to use, even though the Angry Prophet admonished the people for failing to see its hidden purpose; and it could not, so it seemed—oh could it ever?—be forgiven.

-George was wandering along the beach that he had recently moved to, with his father, a spruce man called Mark.
-Mark was a good dad to George and he loved his son in an uncomplicated way that as far as he knew and was able to tell made sense and sufficed.
+George had been wandering along the beach that he had recently moved to, with his father, a spruce man called Mark.
+Mark was a good dad to George, and he loved his son in an uncomplicated way that as far as he knew and was able to tell made sense and sufficed.
 It was not an ungenerous love, it was genuine.
 Real.
 George had no reason to doubt that his dad loved him, and his dad was far from his mind.

-Sometimes he thought of a girl, there was one in his class who was undeniably pretty, and sassy too, and whose lips curled up by the edge of her mouth when she smiled, which he thought was attractive, and her name was Sarah, which reminded him of his aunt, who was also called Sarah, but he was not thinking of his aunt either that evening, making his way slowly towards Bournemouth Pier.
+Sometimes he thought of a girl; there was one in his class who was undeniably pretty, and sassy too, and whose lips curled up by the edge of her mouth when she smiled, which he thought was attractive, and her name was Sarah, which reminded him of his aunt, who was also called Sarah, but he was not thinking of his aunt either that evening, making his way slowly towards Bournemouth.

 He was moving at the languid pace of a lanky youth westwards, and he was going to meet up with some mates.
-This thought, such as it was, neither uneased nor excited him: it was one of those things that one did.
+This thought, such as it was, neither uneased nor excited him: it was one of those things that you did.
 So George’s head was not filled with anything in particular at this time: he was neither angry nor sad, not lonely nor elated.
 He hadn’t had anything to drink at this point, and he had not taken any drugs either.
 The Earnest Psychologist found this hardest to deal with in retrospect: there was no trigger, no immediate cause.
 Not now, and not in the hours and days that followed.
-The Angry Prophet disagreed: the cause was all around: the cause was there right in front of him: just look at it and you see it, open your eyes!
+The Angry Prophet disagreed: the cause was all around!
+The cause was there right in front of everyone: just look and you see it, open your eyes!